odoo/documentation/content/applications/finance/accounting/payables/supplier_bills/ocr.rst

 ==============================================================
-Digitize Vendor Bills with Optical Character Recognition (OCR)
+Digitize vendor bills with optical character recognition (OCR)
 ==============================================================

 Encoding bills manually can be a time-consuming task.
 Having a solution that allows you to digitize